roedoejet/Tacotron2/README.md

 N.b.
 When performing Mel-Spectrogram to Audio synthesis, make sure Tacotron 2 and the Mel decoder were trained on the same mel-spectrogram representation.

+## New Language Edits

+1. Ensure audio and text are formatted properly and separated into test/validation/test sets.

+2. Change hparams.py to point to train and validation sets.

+3. Change punctuation and letters to match language.

+4. Update text_cleaners hyperparameter

+5. Train!

 ## Related repos
 [WaveGlow](https://github.com/NVIDIA/WaveGlow) Faster than real time Flow-based